-Coronavirus: Centre advises its employees aged 45 and above to get vaccinated
+Covid-19: Centre refuses to vaccinate everyone now, urges employees above 45 to get inoculated

-Meanwhile, during a press briefing, the health ministry said that the situation in Maharashtra, Punjab and Chhattisgarh was of maximum concern.
+Meanwhile, the health ministry said that the situation in Maharashtra, Punjab and Chhattisgarh was of maximum concern.

 The Centre on Tuesday advised its employees aged 45 and above to get inoculated against the coronavirus amid the massive surge in cases in the country.
+The government also refused to allow coronavirus vaccination for all age groups, a demand raised by at least two chief ministers, reported NDTV.

-In an order to all its ministries and departments, the Centre said that this was necessary to effectively contain the spread of the infection.
+In an order to all its ministries and departments, the Centre said that inoculating all employees aged 45 and above was necessary to effectively contain the spread of the infection.

 The government told its employees that they must continue to wear masks, wash hands frequently and observe physical distance even after getting vaccinated.

+Refusing to permit vaccination for all, the government said the aim was to cover the people who are the most vulnerable at the earliest.
+“The aim is never to vaccinate whoever wants, but always on whoever needs,” Union Health Secretary Rajesh Bhushan said at a press conference.

+He said that opening vaccination for all will reduce the focus on controlling the pandemic and asked if any country was inoculating people below the age of 45.
+“We have to focus on Covid-appropriate behaviour and containment measures,” Bhushan said.
+“When the time comes to open it to all, then we will.”

-Earlier on Tuesday, the Indian Medical Association had urged the prime minister to allow all citizens above the age of 18 to get vaccinated.
+Earlier on Tuesday, the Indian Medical Association had urged Prime Minister Narendra Modi to allow all citizens above the age of 18 to get vaccinated.
 “In view of the rapid spread of the disease, we suggest that our vaccine strategy needs to be geared up with immediate effect on war foot,” it said.
+Delhi Chief Minister Arvind Kejriwal and his Maharashtra counterpart Uddhav Thackeray had also made the request.

-Meanwhile, during a press briefing, the health ministry said that cases in India were rising continuously from the first week of February.
+At the press briefing, the health ministry said that cases in India were rising continuously from the first week of February.
 It added that Maharashtra, Punjab and Chhattisgarh remain the cause of maximum concern.

-“Average daily new cases in Maharashtra rose to more than 44,000 as compared to an average of 3,000 daily cases in second week of February,” Union Health Secretary Rajesh Bhushan said during the briefing.
+“Average daily new cases in Maharashtra rose to more than 44,000 as compared to an average of 3,000 daily cases in second week of February,” Bhushan said during the briefing.
 “Average daily deaths has also gone up from 32 to 250.”

 While speaking about Punjab and Chhattisgarh, the health ministry official said.
 “Given their population, the deaths being reported by the two states is a cause of great concern.”